logo

 Overview

-Maus by Art Spiegelman is the first graphic novel to win the Pulitzer Prize.
+Maus by Art Spiegelman was the first graphic novel to win the Pulitzer Prize.
 It originally ran in Spiegelman’s Raw magazine between 1980 and 1991 before receiving mainstream attention as two collected volumes, Maus I in 1986 and Maus II in 1991.
 This guide is based on the 1996 complete edition.
 This historic memoir interlaces two narratives, one of Spiegelman’s Jewish father as he survives World War II Poland and the Auschwitz concentration camp, and the other of Spiegelman recording his father’s story while navigating their contentious relationship.
-The graphic novel is notable for its art style, with the Jews drawn as mice, the Germans as cats, the Poles as pigs, and the Americans as dogs.
+The graphic novel is notable for its art style, with the Jewish people drawn as mice, the Germans as cats, the Poles as pigs, and the Americans as dogs.
 The characters are depicted as animals to reflect the dehumanization caused by prejudice, war, and genocide.

 Vladek takes black-market jobs and secures work papers to avoid both the Nazis and the Jewish authorities that cooperate with them.
-He and Anja’s family survive a mass inspection to send the elderly and large families to concentration camps, but it claims his father and sister.
+He and Anja’s family survives a mass inspection to send the elderly and large families to concentration camps, but it claims his father and sister.
 After initial resistance from Anja, they send Richieu into hiding with her relatives; sadly, Anja’s sister poisons herself and Richieu when soldiers clear out their ghetto.
 The Nazis send the remaining family to Srodula, where they build bunkers to avoid capture until an informant discovers them.
 Vladek and Anja escape deportation by paying off Vladek’s cousins, but they can’t save Anja’s parents.
 After hiding from the final elimination of the area, the Spiegelmans return to Sosnowiec to stay with sympathetic Polish residents.
 After several near discoveries, Vladek convinces Anja of a plan to sneak into Hungary, but the smugglers turn out to be Nazi collaborators.

 As Art records his father’s story, he brushes against Vladek’s overbearing and stingy attitude.
 He is stubbornly self-reliant but cannot take care of himself due to heart, diabetic, and vision problems.
-Vladek discovers a stark comic by Art about Anja’s suicide, and Art rages at Vladek after learning that he burned her diaries.
+Vladek discovers a stark comic by Art about Anja’s death by suicide, and Art rages at Vladek after learning that he burned her diaries.
 Vladek feuds with his second wife, Mala, and Art briefly stays with Vladek after she leaves him.
 As Art works on the second half of Maus, he struggles with his father’s death shortly after the interviews, the birth of his own son, and media scrutiny following the book’s breakout success.
 He reveals his paralysis at depicting Auschwitz and the psychological therapy he receives about his unresolved family tensions and the random nature of the Holocaust.

 Now a prisoner at Auschwitz, Vladek avoids elimination by teaching English to a Polish supervisor.
 The supervisor transfers Vladek to a tin shop, where he appeases his communist superior with food, and Vladek eventually becomes a shoe repairer.
 Learning that Anja is alive in the nearby Birkenau camp, Vladek reconnects with her and saves a stash of cigarettes to trade for her transfer to Auschwitz.
 They must avoid Nazi guards, however, with Vladek suffering a beating on one occasion.